- FGIA Education Programs

 - International Code Council (ICC)

 Simply follow the link that will be provided in the confirmation email to view the post assessment.
 Upon achieving a minimum score of 80 percent, FGIA will provide a certificate of completion.
-Credits can be self-reported to the AIA and ICC.
+AIA credits will be processed upon request to AIAeducation@FGIAonline.org (AIA member number required).

 An online purchase provides users with three months of unlimited access to the course.